TPB Information Sheet TPB(I) 15/2012

 - a client bank account is properly safeguarded against unauthorised access or use

 - If an agent does not account to their clients for money or other property held on trust, the TPB may find that the agent has breached the Code and may impose sanctions under the TASA for that breach.

-- The TPB may find that an agent has breached the Code even if the client has not specifically requested that the agent account to it for money or other property held on trust.
+- The TPB may find that an agent has breached the Code even if the client has not specifically requested that the agent account to them for money or other property held on trust.
 This may include, for example, where the TPB has clear evidence that an agent has not kept trust money separate from the agent’s own money, has misapplied trust money or has failed to pass on tax refunds to a client in a timely way (14 days).

 - Importantly, any conduct concerning inappropriate or inadequate arrangements in relation to the handling of money or other property received from clients may, in addition to breaching Code item 3 referred to in paragraph 4, also constitute a breach of the following obligations of the Code:

 - If an agent breaches the Code, the TPB may impose one or more of the following sanctions:

 - a written caution

 - an order requiring the agent to do something specified in the order

 - suspension of the tax practitioner's registration